 Aside from snapping pictures of the beautiful scenery, you can also explore the nature trails, enjoy a nice picnic, or go down to the beach and surf, swim, relax, boogie board, play, and fish.
 Whether you love cultural history or not, don't leave without checking out the one-of-a-kind Visitor's Center, which was originally a Spanish Colonial cottage.

 The campground at San Clemente State Beach is any RV vacationer's dream come true.
-With 72 sites available with water, sewer, and electricity hook-ups, everything you need to have an enjoyable camping experience is there for you.
+With 72 sites available with water, sewer, and electricity hookups, everything you need to have an enjoyable camping experience is there for you.
 The parking spurs at the campsites are paved and level and can accommodate RVs up to 30 feet in length.
-Several of the campsites can accommodate larger rigs, but you'll have to double check and make sure whatever site you reserve can accommodate your equipment.
+Several of the campsites may be able to accommodate slightly larger rigs, but you'll want to check with park staff before booking your site.

 You may be lucky enough to get a campsite without reservations, but no sites are specifically first-come, first-served, so make reservations if you want to be guaranteed a spot.

 The day use and picnic areas are open year-round, providing the perfect scenic setting for any picnic or gathering when you want to get out of the camper.
+The day-use area has 26 picnic sites available and each one has a table, shaded ramada, and a stove.
 The picnic area sits atop the bluffs 150 feet above the beach, so you can watch the waves crash as you enjoy a meal with your friends or family.
+You'll find comfort stations a short distance away with flushing toilets.
 Larger group picnic areas are available, which is great for larger groups or parties, just be sure to always clean up after yourself to keep the beach and surrounding areas beautiful and to keep the wildlife at bay.

-San Clemente State Beach is rich in wildlife all year long, but it may be easier to enjoy during off-season when it is not so busy.
+San Clemente State Beach is rich in wildlife all year long, but it may be easier to enjoy during the off-season when it is not so busy.
 Whether you are relaxing on the shore or strolling down the nature trail you are likely to see an abundance of local wildlife including squirrels, raccoons, lizards, snakes, doves, hawks, ravens, and maybe even coyotes or foxes.
-Just be sure to keep a safe distance from wildlife and never feed them.
+Feel free to snaps some photos when you see them, but be sure to keep a safe distance from wildlife and never feed them.